saitarak/3D-Deep-Learning-Model-Implicit-Generation-using-Normalizing-Flows/Readme.md

 ## Experimental Preparation

-FThe NDF.yml file contains all necessary python dependencies for the project.
+The NDF.yml file contains all necessary python dependencies for the project.
 To conveniently install them automatically with anaconda you can use:
    ```
    conda env create -f NDF.yml
    conda activate NDF